bmc0/dsp/README.md

 ### LADSPA frontend (experimental):

-Currently, this frontend will not work correctly with effects that add latency between their input and output (currently only resample and fir).

 #### Configuration:

 The default configuration file is located at `$XDG_CONFIG_HOME/ladspa_dsp/config` (override by setting the `LADSPA_DSP_CONFIG` environment variable) and is a simple key-value format.
 Whitespace is not ignored.
 Valid keys are: